May 14, 2020

 G-BA decides on the extent of added benefit

 The dossier assessment is part of the early benefit assessment according to the Act on the Reform of the Market for Medicinal Products (AMNOG) supervised by the Federal Joint Committee (G-BA).
 After publication of the manufacturer’s dossier and the IQWiG dossier assessment, the manufacturer submitted additional information in the commenting procedure.
-The then commissioned IQWiG to assess the data subsequently submitted.
+The G-BA then commissioned IQWiG to assess the data subsequently submitted.
 IQWiG now presents this assessment in the form of an addendum.
-The makes a final decision on the extent of added benefit.
+The G-BA makes a final decision on the extent of added benefit.